HofmT/stackato-client-linux/README.txt

-You can use this client to push application code to any Cloud Foundry system, start and stop applications, create data services or link them to applications, and perform a number of other management operations.sax sxaxsc
+You can use this client to push application code to any Cloud Foundry system, start and stop applications, create data services or link them to applications, and perform a number of other management operations.

 For further questions refer to: